LauanGuermandi/LauanGuermandi/README.md

  - 💙 In love with .NET 8
  - 🌱 Currently learning functional programming with F#
- - 😄 Software Architect and Fullstack Developer
+ - 😄 Software Architect and Software Engineer
  - ☁️ Microsoft Azure Certified
  - 💘 DevOps enthusiast